 Having a catastrophic injury means losing a vital part of your person, whether it's a limb, the ability to walk, or the ability to form a whole thought.
-For any accident that results in catastrophic injury to even one person, an injury claim and settlement can be pursued.
+For any accident that results in catastrophic injury to even one person, a catastrophic injury lawsuit and settlement can be pursued.
 With the help of a personal injury lawyer, you can legally be compensated for the wrongful and life-altering harm that has been done to you.

 You are entitled to a catastrophic injury settlement for a number of reasons:

 - First of all, the more serious the injury, the greater the medical expenses.
 You may have had to undergo surgeries or go through rehabilitation, or you may require permanent use of a medical device or medication as a result of your injury.

 - Second, if the injury put you out of work, you may be entitled to receiving compensation for those lost wages.

 - Finally, you may also be entitled to compensation because of the emotional damage that you suffered from the accident.